BriefyHQ/briefy.leica/docs/objects/pool.rst

 Inheritance
 +++++++++++

-Inheritance diagram for the JobPool class:
+Inheritance diagram for the Pool class:

-.. inheritance-diagram:: briefy.leica.models.job.pool.JobPool
+.. inheritance-diagram:: briefy.leica.models.job.pool.Pool

 Inheritance diagram for the ProfessionalsInPool class: